vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

      tkg-system   app.kappctrl.k14s.io/metrics-server   Reconcile succeeded   28s            17d
      ```

-1. Remove a package from the cluster
+1. To remove a package from the cluster, run the following command:

      ```shell
      tanzu package installed delete cert-manager
+     ```
+     The output will look similar to the following:
+     ```sh
      | Uninstalling package 'cert-manager' from namespace 'default'
      | Getting package install for 'cert-manager'
      \ Deleting package install 'cert-manager' from namespace 'default'